Japan political 'village mentality' pierced as Tokyo Olympics Mori set to resign

 "The hope is that Japan gets it, that the powers that be are not rigid and tone deaf and that yes, Japan will do what it takes," for a successful Games, said Jesper Koll, senior adviser to asset manager WisdomTree Investments.

-But Suga's handling of the affair could further dent his already battered public support, as was Mori's attempt to pick outspoken former Japan Football Association president Saburo Kawabuchi, 84, to succeed him.
+But Suga's handling of the affair could further dent his already battered public support, weakened by his response to rising COVID-19 cases.

 At a Japanese Olympic Committee meeting on Feb.
 3, Mori commented that women talk too much, causing discussions to drag on.
 He first apologised, but initially declined to resign and said he "didn't listen to women that much lately."